-During fiscal 2023, the members of the Compensation Committee were Messrs.
+During fiscal 2024, the members of the Compensation Committee were Messrs.
 Fleming, Matteson and Shaffer, none of whom was, during the fiscal year, an officer or employee of the Company and none of whom, other than Mr. Matteson, has ever served as an officer of the Company.
-During fiscal 2023, none of our executive officers served on our Compensation Committee or other committee serving an equivalent function) of any other entity whose executive officers served on our Compensation Committee or on the Board.
+During fiscal 2024, none of our executive officers served on our Compensation Committee or on the Board.

 The following is a summary of certain relationships and transactions involving members of our Compensation Committee requiring disclosure under Item 404 of Regulation S-K. Transactions involving SunTx and its affiliates may be attributed to Messrs.
+Fleming and Matteson as a result of their status as directors and officers of SunTx.